For daily wit & wisdom, sign up for the Almanac newsletter.

 Q: Can You Balance An Egg On the Equinox?

-A: There’s an old wives’ tale that you can stand an egg on its end of the equinox.
+A: There’s a bit of folklore that says you can stand an egg on its end of the equinox.
 Well, yes, it’s true (and fun to try).
 But it’s possible not only on the equinox.
 See more about equinox facts from Almanac astronomer Bob Berman.

 Signs of Fall

 What are your local signs of fall?
 In many regions of the Northern Hemisphere, the landscape silently explodes with vibrant colors of red, yellow, and orange.
-The leaves begin to drop off the trees, providing endless hours of jumping into leaf piles for kids and raking them back up for parents!
+The leaves begin to drop off the trees, providing endless hours of jumping into leaf piles for kids—and raking up for parents!

 Trees snapping and cracking in the autumn indicate dry weather.